0x80/firestore-mobx/README.md

 ## Testing

-- `yarn install`: Run this to install dependencies + peer-dependencies for development.
+- `yarn install-peers`: Run this to install peer-dependencies for development.
 - `yarn emulate`: Start the Firestore emulator against which the test run.
 - `yarn test`: Run tests.